siddharthpritam/siddharthpritam.github.io/README.md

 I am an assistant professor in the Department of Computer Science at [Shiv Nadar University](https://snu.edu.in/home).

 ## Education
 - PhD: 2016-2020.
-I have finished my doctoral [thesis](https://hal.inria.fr/tel-02962587v2/document#:~:text=The%20basic%20idea%20is%20to,PH%20as%20the%20initial%20one.) under the supervision of [Jean-Daniel Boissonnat](https://www-sop.inria.fr/members/Jean-Daniel.Boissonnat/).
+I have finished my doctoral [thesis](https://hal.inria.fr/tel-02962587v2/document#:~:text=The%20basic%20idea%20is%20to,PH%20as%20the%20initial%20one.) under the supervision of [Jean-Daniel Boissonnat](https://www-sop.inria.fr/members/Jean-Daniel.Boissonnat/) at team [DataShape](https://www.inria.fr/en/datashape) [Inria Shopia Antipolis] (https://www.inria.fr/en/inria-centre-universite-cote-azur).

--Undergradute: 2006-2011.
+- Undergradute: 2006-2011.
 Mathematics and Computing, from the [Department of Mathematics](http://www.iitkgp.ac.in/department/MA) at [IIT Kharagpur](http://www.iitkgp.ac.in/).

 ## Publications